ICYMI at The ATP Tour Finals -- Federer eclipses Tiger

-He then added $191,000 for the Sock win and $105,000 from a participation fee, which the ATP confirmed is counted as prize money.
+He then added $382,000 for the Sock and Alexander Zverev wins, and $105,000 from a participation fee, which the ATP confirmed is counted as prize money.

 The next highest earning tennis player is Novak Djokovic, whose career winnings total $109,805,403.
 Rafael Nadal is a relative poor relation after that, not yet reaching nine figures; the last Big Four member, Andy Murray, is fourth among them, with career prize money just shy of $61 million.

-There was more on offer for 36-year-old Federer here, too.
-He was due another $28,000 appearance fee for facing Alexander Zverev on Tuesday night and the winner of that match will earn a $191,000 prize; semifinal triumphs at the finals earn $585,000, and the final bounty is $1.2 million -- with a bonus for any player who can go undefeated through the tournament.
+If Federer triumphs in the semifinals, he will earn an additional $585,000, and the final bounty is $1.2 million -- with a bonus for any player who can go undefeated through the tournament.

 A lot of players and pundits have been pointing out this week that is a long, hard season at the top of tennis.
 It's a pretty lucrative one, too.

-Note: This article has been updated to correct the statistic regarding Tiger Woods' career prize money, which incorrectly stated his PGA Tour earnings as the overall prize money won in his career to date.